lotcz/theSeed/doc/beehive.md

 Items
 -----

-- rocks - can block movement or kill a bug when dropped onto it from above
+- rock - can block movement or kill a bug when dropped onto it from above
 - water - basis of life, make some flowers grow, prevent movement of bugs
-- potassium - building block of green plants, base for wax
+- potassium (green)- building block of green plants
 - nectar (yellow) - basic reward from visiting flowers
 - pollen (red) - another flower product
+- insecticide (poisonous to all insect)
 - drop of lemonade
-- insecticide (poisonous to all insect)

 - yellow jelly - made from nectar and water
 - pink jelly - made from pollen and water
 - green jelly - made from potassium and water
 - honey - made from yellow and pink jelly
 - propolis - made from green and red jelly, repels or kills some bugs
-- wax - made from green and yellow jelly, can be dropped to form a wall
 - egg - produced by Queen, becomes a larva when placed in a jelly basin
 - larva - becomes a follower when fed with yellow jelly

 - rock spike

 Bees
 ----

 - Worker - flies around, cleans and guards a beehive, kills bugs
-- Follower - represents a life, follows bee in beehive, but wait at start of levels
 - Queen - lay an egg when fed with honey
 - Yellow Jellymaker - turns nectar and water into yellow jelly
 - Red Jellymaker - turns pollen and water into pink jelly
 - Green Jellymaker - turns potassium and water into green jelly
-- Waxmaker - turns green and yellow and jelly into wax
 - Propolismaker - turns green and red and jelly into propolis
 - Honeymaker - turns yellow and pink jelly into honey

 Animals
 -------

-- red bug egg
-- Pink Bug - will grow into red bug, can be taken by bee
+- red bug egg, will grow into red bug, can be taken by bee
 - Red Bug - eats nectar, can hurt bee, spawns reb bug eggs

 - ant egg - will draw ant workers attention